SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Charcot-Marie-Tooth disease

-Most GJB1 gene mutations change single protein building blocks (amino acids) in the connexin-32 protein.
-It is unclear how these mutations lead to the characteristic features of Charcot-Marie-Tooth disease, including a loss of myelin (demyelination) and the slowed transmission of nerve impulses in the peripheral nervous system.
-The altered protein may be broken down quickly or trapped inside the cell, preventing it from reaching the cell membrane to form gap junctions.
-In some cases, an altered protein reaches the cell membrane but does not form properly functioning gap junctions.
-The loss of functional gap junctions probably impairs the normal activities of Schwann cells, including myelin production.
-Malfunctioning gap junctions could also disrupt communication between Schwann cells and the underlying nerve cell, disturbing the transmission of nerve impulses.
+Most pathogenic variants in the GJB1 gene lead to a substitution of one protein building block (amino acid) for another in the gap junction beta 1 protein.
+Some of these variants prevent cells from producing the gap junction beta 1 protein, while others cause cells to produce an altered version of the protein that does not function properly.
+The altered protein may break down quickly or become trapped inside the cell, preventing it from reaching the cell membrane to form gap junctions.
+In some cases, the altered protein reaches the cell membrane but does not form normal gap junctions.
+The loss of functional gap junctions likely impairs the normal activities of Schwann cells, including myelin production.
+Without normal gap junctions, communication within Schwann cells and between Schwann cells and the underlying nerve fibers is impaired, which disturbs the transmission of nerve impulses and causes the muscle weakness and sensory problems seen in people with Charcot-Marie-Tooth disease.

 More About This Health Condition